 Every cancer treatment can cause side effects or changes to your child’s body and how they feel.
-For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of tumor.
+For many reasons, people do not experience the same side effects even when they are given the same treatment as another person who has a tumor with the same histology.
 This can make it hard to predict how your child will feel during treatment.

 As your family prepares to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child's health care team will work to prevent and relieve side effects.
-Doctors call this part of treatment “palliative care” or "supportive care."
+This part of treatment is called palliative care or supportive care.
 It is an important part of your child’s treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects